-The Servicemembers Civil Relief Act protects servicemembers from certain judicial proceedings until they return from military service, deployment or overseas tours of duty.
+The Servicemembers Civil Relief Act (SCRA) protects you from certain judicial proceedings until you return from military service, deployment or overseas tours of duty.
 These protections include:

-If the person against whom action brought is, or within the last 90 days was, in military service the court may stay the execution of judgments, court actions, attachments and garnishments.
-If the member requests a stay, it must be granted unless the court finds the member's ability to comply with the order or judgment is not materially affected by military status.
+If civil legal action is taken against you while you are on active duty or within 90 days after you are separated, the court may automatically delay the legal action.
+If you request a stay, it must be granted unless the court finds the your ability to comply with the order or judgment is not materially affected by your military status.

-Before a court can enter a default judgment (for failure to respond to a lawsuit or failure to appear at trial) against a military member, the person who is suing the servicemember must provide the court with an affidavit stating the defendant is not in military service.
-If the plaintiff files no affidavit and defendant is in the military, the court will appoint an attorney to represent the defendant's interests (usually by seeking a delay in the proceedings).
+Before a court can enter a default judgment (for failure to respond to a lawsuit or failure to appear at trial) against any person, the person who is doing the suing you must prove to the court that the person they are suing isn't in the military.
+If they don't provide this proof and the person they are suing is on active duty, the court will appoint an attorney to represent the defendant's interests (usually by delaying the proceedings).
 The court may also require the plaintiff to secure bond to protect the defendant against harm.
 If a default judgment is entered against a military member, the judgment may be reopened if the member makes an application within 90 days after leaving active duty, shows he or she was prejudiced, and shows he or she had legal defense.

 However, this does not apply to any period of limitation prescribed by or under the internal revenue (IRS) laws of the United States.

 Be aware and get what you are entitled to.
 Keep up with all the legal benefits available to you as a service member, veteran or spouse and get updates delivered straight to your inbox by signing up for a free Military.com membership.